| DAD'S MEMORIES as

 put off.
 They weren't doing any business much until 1935-36, way up there.

 Anyway I got by, but how I don't know.
+Soon I

 was fortunate enough to get a job down at Sears Roebuck retail store.
 There